astropy/astropy/docs/nddata/kernels.rst

 >>> gauss_oversample = Gaussian1DKernel(3, mode='oversample', factor=10)

 Mode ``'integrate'`` integrates the function over the pixel using ``scipy.integrate.quad`` and ``scipy.integrate.dblquad``.
-This mode is very slow and only recommended, when highest accuracy is required.
+This mode is very slow and only recommended when highest accuracy is required.

 >>> gauss_integrate = Gaussian1DKernel(3, mode='integrate')